how-to block ads

 Hire senior engineers to professionally review network design and setup is a good start to make decision moving forward.
 The review mechanism may involve vendors and telco providers in addition to lengthy and grueling process.

-Your operating system, software, and all applications run over your network devices require certain bandwidth or latency threshold to work as expected.
+Your operating system, software, and all applications run over your network devices require certain bandwidth and/or latency threshold to work as expected.
 Consult vendor of the operating system, software, and all applications to find out how much bandwidth or latency threshold these systems require to normally operate, since the vendor should be the best source.
 Keep in mind that this step is essential to obtain baseline of how the systems should operate.

 In addition, there should be a regular monitoring of how the bandwidth there is in your network is consumed.
 If the bandwidth utilization is high, find out if this utilization is caused by legitimate traffic and not caused by some virus or errors on the operating system, software, or any applications run over your network devices.
 When there is a baseline of how the systems should operate, your job of finding legitimate traffic will be easier.